skylercomet/CelesteStarlite.github.io/about.md

 ---
 # About Me! #

 Hi!
-My name is Celeste.
+My name is Celeste (she/her).
 I've found myself fascinated with creative writing even since I was little, and for years I've been thinking about where I can take it.
 Since then, I've taken the first small steps to bring that simple hobby into something truly special.
 Whether it's a short story, expressive poem, or free flowing essay, I find myself constantly putting pen to paper in effort to create something I'm proud of.

 As I began to leave my comfort zone and put myself out there, I found myself streaming on Twitch.
 Despite my anxiety, I found a heartwarming community and found incredible support for it.
-Now, I'm a proud part of the VTuber community, a group of streamers and video creators that are represented by virtual models.
+Now, I'm now a VTuber, a streamers/video creator that is represented by a virtual model.
 Now, you can find me streaming multiple times a week playing games and cracking jokes with friends.

 ![Image](/assets/charsheet.png)